rcmdnk/ec2/README.md

 Options:
   --all, -a                          Set 1 to ignore preset filters.
+  --config                           Configuration file to read instead of the
+                                     default config file.
   --aws-profile                      Profile name for aws cli (if not
                                      specified, the default profile is used.)
   --cli-input-json, -c               A json file which has parameters to launch